-Table 1 below lists chemicals that were determined to have carcinogenic properties by the EPA Office of Pesticide Programs since April 1, 2005 and the quantities of pesticide products containing each of those chemicals used by city agencies in 2011.
-Two chemicals, Flonicamid and Metaldehyde, were used by agencies in 2011 in 88% higher quantities and 72% lower respectively from the previous year by weight.
-However, 2.4 gallons of metaldehyde were used in liquid form in 2011 after no liquid applications were reported in previous years.
+Table 1 below lists chemicals that were determined to have carcinogenic properties by the EPA Office of Pesticide Programs since April 1, 2005 and the quantities of pesticide products containing each of those chemicals used by city agencies in 2012.
+Two chemicals, Flonicamid and Metaldehyde, were used by agencies in 2012 in 37% lower quantities and four times as much respectively from the previous year by weight.

-Table 2 lists the chemicals that were removed from the LL37 prohibition list since April 1, 2005 because they are no longer classified as having carcinogenic properties by the EPA Office of Pesticides.
+Table 2 lists the chemicals that were removed from the EPA carcinogen list since April 1, 2005 because they are no longer classified as having carcinogenic properties by the EPA Office of Pesticides.
 Pyrethrins, the botanical extracts of the chrysanthemum flower, are a very common active ingredient in various insecticide formulations and were removed from the list in 2008.
 Many other products containing these ingredients have been out of use in recent years.